 The remuneration policy is designed to ensure that any relevant conflicts of interest can be managed appropriately at all times and that the remuneration of employees is in line with the risk policies and objectives of the alternative investment funds managed by the AIFM.
 Further details of the remuneration policy can be found here: mandgplc.com/our-business/mandginvestments/mandg-investments-business-policies.
-The remuneration policy and its implementation is reviewed on an annual basis, or more frequently where required, and is approved by the M&G plc Board Remuneration Committee.
-The most recent review found no fundamental issues with no material changes made to the policy.
+The remuneration policy and its implementation is reviewed on an annual basis, or more frequently where required, and is approved by the M&G plc Remuneration Committee.
+The most recent review found no fundamental issues and no material changes were made to the policy.

 The AIFM is required under the AIFMD to make quantitative disclosures of remuneration.
 These disclosures are made in line with M&G's interpretation of currently available guidance on quantitative remuneration disclosures.
-As market or regulatory guidance evolves, M&G may consider it appropriate to make changes to the way in which quantitative disclosures are calculated.

-The 'Identified Staff' of M&G Alternatives Investment Management Limited are those who could have a material impact on the risk profile of M&G Alternatives Investment Management Limited or the AIFs it manages (including M&G Credit Income Investment Trust plc) and generally includes senior management, risk takers and control functions.
-'Identified Staff' typically provide both AIFMD and non-AIFMD related services and have a number of areas of responsibility.
+The AIFM does not employ any staff directly.
+The 'Identified Staff' of M&G Alternatives Investment Management Limited are those who could have a material impact on the risk profile of M&G Alternatives Investment Management Limited or the AIFs it manages (including M&G Credit Income Investment Trust plc) and generally include senior management, risk takers and control functions.
+'Identified Staff' typically provide both AIFMD and non-AIFMD related services and have a number of areas of responsibility across multiple entities.
 Therefore, only the portion of remuneration for those individuals' services which may be attributable to the AIFM is included in the remuneration figures disclosed.
 Accordingly the figures are not representative of any individual's actual remuneration.
-The information needed to provide a further breakdown of remuneration is not readily available and would not be relevant or reliable
+The information needed to provide a further breakdown of remuneration is not readily available and would not be relevant or reliable.

-The amounts shown below reflect payments made in respect of the financial year 1 January 2023 to 31 December 2023.
+The amounts shown below reflect payments made in respect of the financial year 1 January 2024 to 31 December 2024.

-Fixed Remuneration Variable Remuneration (incl. carried interest) £'000 Total Benefi- ciaries
+Fixed Remuneration £'000 Variable Remuneration (including carried interest) £'000 Total £'000 Benefi- ciaries Senior Management 41 122 163 12 Other Identified Staff 1,695 22,407 24,102 16 Total 1,736 22,529 24,265 28

-Senior Management 45 137 181 11

-Other Identified Staff 2,156 5,953 8,109 26

-Total 2,201 6,090 8,291 37